Reewarp/WheelFiesta/README.md

 Welcome !

 It's a litte AHK script that allow user to scroll down with his mousewheel to left click each time the user scroll down and that with whatever other key that the user is pressing and holding.
+A little popup showing when the script is suspend or unsuspend

 ------------------------------------------------------------------------------------------